-One more time visiting this great city at little over 4 years since the first time.
+One more time visiting this great city, and the same impressions about it.
 A bit different on this occasion though, back then was middle of July and so hot; this time almost winter, cold and grey-ish but the overall feeling was still the same, what a beautiful cosy place.
 It’s always a nice country to visit, and with so many cities and places worth to see, there are plenty more to plan for future trips.
 As usual anywhere in Poland I go, it is not only about the architecture and sights what makes me come to visit, but also the great food I love so much.
 This weekend won’t be any different in this case.

 Poznan is one of the oldest cities in Poland.
 Residence of the oldest Polish diocese and home to the first cathedral built in the country soon becoming the prime burial place of the early Piast monarchs Mieszko I, Boleslaus I, Mieszko II, Casimir I, Przemysł I and King Przemysł II.
 The Cathedral is as such, one of the major landmarks and sight number one in the city, which coupled with an extensive Old Town and the “newer” area known as the Imperial District that was entirely built when the city was part of the German Empire; makes it perfect for a nice weekend city-break trip.